colinmurphy1/colinmurphy1.github.io/content/posts/2023/docker-apache-guacamole.md

 [Apache Guacamole][guac] is a web-based RDP, VNC, and SSH client.
-You can use it to access your servers from a web browser, without requiring any software installed.
+You can use it to access your servers from a web browser, without requiring any software to be installed on client devices.
+The installation process of Guacamole is relatively straightforward and takes a matter of minutes when using Docker.

 Before proceeding with the installation of Guacamole, the Docker Engine must be installed on your server.
 A guide for installing Docker on Debian is available [here][docker-install].